jwatson-CO-edu/SPARROW/README.md

         [ ] Implement `rand`, Uniform random sampling in [0,1)
         [ ] As a function with settable rows and columns [ ] while (<cond>)
-[~] Line Continuation: `\+`, 2022-11-25: Block parser possibly already covers this?
+[ ] Streamline `ExprInContext` by reusing the input struct as it will be copied anyway [~] Line Continuation: `\+`, 2022-11-25: Block parser possibly already covers this?
 Only implement `\+` if needed!
 ```
 ### Modest Extensions